MiquelMarinoEspinosa/Bowling-Game-Kata-PHP/README.md

     - Return the real `score` value
         - `RED`: Failing test that when `roll` `2` pins `score` returns `1`
         - `GREEN`: Introduce `pinsRolled Game class field` to save the current `pins rolled` value
+        - `BLUE`: Not further refactors have been identified in this iteration.
+Moving forward :D